An LPTSTR pointer to the object’s (null-terminated) character buffer.

 The buffer memory will be freed automatically when the CString object is destroyed.

 Note that if you keep track of the string length yourself, you should not append the terminating null character.
 You must, however, specify the final string length when you release the buffer with ReleaseBuffer.
-If you do append a terminating null character when you call ReleaseBuffer, you should pass –1 (the default) for the length.
-ReleaseBuffer will perform a strlen on the buffer to determine its length.
+If you do append a terminating null character, you should pass –1 for the length to ReleaseBuffer and ReleaseBuffer will perform a strlen on the buffer to determine its length.